pantherb/setBfree/README.md

 graphical user interface (GUI).
 It is usually started from the commandline.

 The GUI `setBfreeUI` is a standalone application that wraps the LV2 plugin.
+It provides both visual feedback about the current synth state as well as allows to reconfigure and control numerous aspects of the organ.

 The organ itself, as well as broken out parts (leslie, reverv, overdrive) are available as LV2 plugins.